onap/modeling-modelspec/docs/refspec/ecomp/TD/TD.rst

 capabilities and knowledge which acts on behalf of the user.
 (ISAAC, IP Service Assurance and Analyses of Connections) workflow.

-ECOMP portal acts as a user agent for ECOMP.
+ONAP portal acts as a user agent for ONAP.
 Service Designers, Control Loop, Operations.

 User Agent